 Added by Mark J. Cotter on July 18, 2017 at 7:08am — No Comments

 There is a lot of derisive talk these days about appropriate aggressive tactics and when to use them… or not to use them… and quite a few people are making a name for themselves preaching the extremes on both sides of the banter.
-“Believe and act the way I do or you’re a coward,”…Continue
+“Believe and act the way I do or you’re a coward,” or “science and risk aversion is the only true way of the fire…Continue

 Added by Paul Combs on July 18, 2017 at 6:41am — No Comments

 There are plenty leaders standing alone on the proverbial organizational island.
 It has been said time and time again “the higher up the food chain we ascend, the lonelier we may become.”
 Why is this so?
-Perhaps we may have lost sight of how vital our…Continue
+Perhaps we may have lost sight of how vital our values and principles transcend any leadership style.
+Let’s…Continue

 Added by John Dixon on July 14, 2017 at 12:00pm — No Comments